• Resumen

 Causas y Herencia

-The MH phenotype is inherited as an autosomal-dominant trait with incomplete penetrance and variable expression.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
-The risk is the same for males and females.
+The MH trait is passed down as an autosomal dominant trait, but not everyone who has the gene change will show symptoms.
+This means some people with the gene variant may never have any physical problems or episodes.
+Dominant genetic disorders occur when only a single copy of a gene variant is necessary to cause a particular disease.
+The variant gene can be inherited from either parent or can be the result of a new genetic change in the affected individual.
+The risk of passing the variant gene from affected parent to offspring is 50% for each pregnancy (assuming the parent only has one copy of the variant gene).
+The risk of inheriting the gene is the same for males and females.

 • < Sección anterior